AmadeusITGroup/HttpSessionReplacer/docs/Usage.md

 When using single Redis instance or twemproxy, the only required configuration is host address of server and, when not using default port 6379, the Redis port.
+Default ssl is false and password is optional.

 ### Redis Sentinel Configuration